willyweather/slate/source/index.html.md

 </aside>

 ### Response
 Response is an array of Regions.
-See <a href="#get-region">Get Region</a> for a description of a Region response.
+See <a href="#region-get-by-region-id">Get Region</a> for a description of a Region response.

-## Get Regions by State
+## Region - GET - by State id

 > Example Query String Request